ggoni/computer_vision-udd/README.md

    # Using Docker (recommended)
    docker run --name cv-postgres -e POSTGRES_USER=user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=cv_db -p 5432:5432 -d postgres:15

-   # Or install PostgreSQL locally and create database
+   # Or install PostgreSQL locally and create database with user
+   createuser -s user  # Create the user with superuser privileges createdb -O user cv_db  # Create database owned by user

+   # Or use your existing PostgreSQL user (replace 'your_username' with your actual username)
-   createdb cv_db
+   # createdb cv_db
+   # Then update DATABASE_URL to use your username instead of 'user'
    ```

 3. **Start the backend**